WallarooLabs/wally/book/go/api/interworker-serialization-and-resilience.md

 ```

 The switch statement handles all of the types that need to be serialized.
-* partition functions -- not applicable to the Reverse application
 * decoders -- the `Decoder` class
 * encoders -- the `Encoder` class
 * computations -- the `Reverse` class
 * computation builders -- the `ReverseBuilder` class
-* state computations -- not applicable to the Reverse application
-* state objects -- not applicable to the Reverse application
 * messages that pass between steps in a topology -- the `string` class
+* types not shown in the example code above but are required by stateful computations.
+(The Reverse application does not use stateful computations).
+  * partition functions
+  * state computations
+  * state objects

 You are free to select any encoding mechanism that you would like.
 In
 this example we have used a 32-bit integer to represent the type of